ilya-libershteyn/READMEGenerator/README.md

 ## Description
 undefined
 ## Installation
-1. Extract all files  2.
-Navigate in terminal to the directory with extracted files  3. run 'npm i'
+1. Extract all files, navigate in terminal to the directory with extracted files, then run 'npm i'.
 ## Usage
 In a terminal window, run 'node index.js' and respond to the prompts.
 Your Readme will be in the output folder.
 ## License